API Reference > Part II: Authenticate using JWT > Define settings for data collections > Categories

 -

 Optional.
-Enter the system generated unique identifier of the user account or user group that is assigned as a stakeholder on the category with the Category Owner stakeholder role.
+Enter the system-generated unique identifier of the user account or user group that you want to assign as a stakeholder on the category.

-• - To get the system generated unique identifier of a user account, navigate to My Services > Administrator > Users.
+• - To get the system-generated unique identifier of a user account, navigate to My Services > Administrator > Users.
 On the Users page, click a user account.
-The user account page's URL contains the system generated unique identifier.
+The user account page's URL contains the unique identifier.

-• - To get the system generated unique identifier of a user group, navigate to My Services > Administrator > User Groups.
+• - To get the system-generated unique identifier of a user group, navigate to My Services > Administrator > User Groups.
 On the User Groups page, click a user group.
-The user group page's URL contains the system generated unique identifier.
+The user group page's URL contains the unique identifier.

-• For example, in the URL /cloudUI/products/administer/main/userGroupsAsset/90uizkSWg0ycuu7hSNXSW4, the system generated unique identifier is 90uizkSWg0ycuu7hSNXSW4.
+• For example, in the URL /cloudUI/products/administer/main/userGroupsAsset/90uizkSWg0ycuu7hSNXSW4, the unique identifier is 90uizkSWg0ycuu7hSNXSW4.

 Example request